Your guide to backpacking at Castle Crags

 - Pack enough water.
 There is no water at the top of the dome, and the nearest source is along a side trail over a mile away from the summit.
 As such, make sure you pack up plenty of water for cooking, drinking, and any other needs you may have.
 We each packed 4 liters of water for a one-night trip, as well as a portable water filter.

 - Watch out for poison oak (and consider wearing pants!).
 At lower elevations along this hike you may encounter significant amounts of poison oak.
 Make sure you can identify the plant in the wild.
-Pants can also help provide protection.
+Long pants can also help provide protection.

 Leave No Trace Tips for Castle Crags